-Caerhafod Lodge Pembrokeshire is a beautiful hostel.
+Caerhafod Lodge Pembrokeshire is a beautiful hostel in south Wales.
 Not only do you have lovely accommodation.
 But it comes with idyllic views of the Pembrokeshire coastline.
 And even though I was hiking along the coast every day.
 It’s not somewhere I could get bored of.
 Starting my day drinking coffee outside admiring the stunning views was simply breathtaking.

 Caerhafod, Llanrhian, Nr.
 St Davids, Pembrokeshire, Wales, SA62 5BD